aws/amazon-ecs-cli/README.md

 ```
 version: 1
 task_definition:
-  ecs_network_mode: string // supported string values: none, bridge, or host
+  ecs_network_mode: string // supported string values: none, bridge, host, or awsvpc
   task_role_arn: string
   services:
     <service_name>:
       essential: boolean
+run_params:
+  network_configuration:
+    awsvpc_configuration:
+      subnets: array of strings
+      security_groups: array of strings`
 ```

+Fields listed under `task_definition` correspond to fields that will be included in your ECS Task Definition.

+`ecs_network_mode` corresponds to NetworkMode on an ECS Task Definition (Not to be confused with the network_mode field in Docker Compose).
+Supported values are none, bridge, host, or awsvpc.
+If not specified, this will default to bridge mode.

+`task_role_arn` should be the ARN of an IAM role. **NOTE**: If this role does not have the proper permissions/trust relationships on it, the `up` command will fail.

 `service_name` matches the name of the services listed in your docker compose file, and its fields will be merged into an [ECS Container Definition](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-containerdefinitions.html).
 The only field you can specify on it is `essential`.
 The default value for the essential field is true.

+Fields listed under `run_params` are for values needed as options to API calls not related to a Task Definition, such as `compose up` (RunTask) and `compose service up` (CreateService).

+`network_configuration` is required if you specify `ecs_network_mode` as `awsvpc`.

 Example `ecs-params.yml` file: